"Neutral, third party information, can help

-It's important for you to understand the financial implications of each of these scenarios.
+It's vital you understand the financial implications for each of these scenarios.

 1. Sell the House Now and Divide Up the Proceeds

 Your primary consideration under these circumstances is to maximize your home's selling price.
 We can help you avoid the common mistakes most home Owners make which compromises this outcome.
 As you work to get your financial affairs in order, make sure you understand what your net proceeds will be - i.e. after selling expenses, and after determining what your split is.
 Note that the split may not be 50/50, but rather may depend on the divorce settlement, the source of the original downpayment, and the legislative property laws in your area.

 2. Buy Out Your Spouse